docwire/docwire/README.md

 **Optimized for NLP and AI Projects:** DocWire includes structured document element extraction, content filtering, and pluggable message transformations.
 Planned enhancements include tokenization/detokenization, output sanitization, and customizable data cleaning pipelines.
 It can prepare datasets for AI training, inference, and embedding workflows.

 **Enhanced AI/NLP Integration:** DocWire supports structured document element extraction.
 Semantic partitioning and context-aware chunking are under active development.
 Extracted elements can be used to generate embeddings for semantic search, retrieval augmented generation (RAG), document clustering, and similarity analysis.

+**The layer your AI pipeline is missing:** Raw documents are rarely LLM-ready.
+Dirty PDFs, malformed email archives, legacy Office files, OCR scans, and mixed-format datasets must be normalized before they can be embedded, chunked, or summarized.
+DocWire ingests and structures that unstructured input into clean, typed document elements—on-premise by default, with explicit audit output and optional cloud AI steps.

 **For Businesses:** DocWire processes diverse document formats including PDF, DOC, XLS, email boxes, and websites, and integrates cloud and local AI models.
 Database connectors are planned as an input/output extension.